WillyEverGreen/KRUSHAK_V2/research.md

 First, convert existing screens into reliable dynamic modules with source-aware data and trustworthy state handling.
 Once that foundation is stable, then add advanced intelligence (satellite, sensors, marketplace expansion).

-This gives you a production-grade app that is useful for both farmers and household plant users without relying on mock or dummy runtime data.
+This gives you a production-grade web application that is useful for both farmers and household plant users without relying on mock or dummy runtime data.